nrfconnect/sdk-nrf/applications/machine_learning/README.rst

 Configuration
 *************

-The nRF Machine Learning application is modular and event-driven.
+The nRF Machine Learning application is modular and event driven.
 You can enable and configure the modules separately for selected board and build type.
 See the documentation page of selected module for information about functionalities provided by the module and its configuration.
 See :ref:`nrf_machine_learning_app_internal_modules` for list of modules available in the application.